avast/cactus/README.md

 Mapping of complex messages (message contains another message which contains another message) is supported.
 However **recursive** mapping (field with `Data` type in `Data` class) is **NOT supported**.

+When using your own converters, please note it's necessary to use exactly the same type as present in the GPB instance/case class.
+For example see `JavaIntegerListStringConverter` in [test](macros/src/test/scala/com/avast/cactus/CactusMacrosTest.scala).

 ### Example

 GPB: